shenprjkt/shenprjkt/README.md

     <td>

-My principle: in studying or working I will never laugh at someone who is trying :v
+My principle: when studying or working, I will never laugh at people who are trying even once: v

 and don't forget to credit, thank you for the inspiration :